IanGarraway/HorizonXHackathon/readme.md

 - Backend: Node.js, Express.js, PostgreSQL (Database)
 - API Layer: RESTful APIs with Express.js

-- authentication using jwtoken in a http only cookie
+- Authentication using jwtoken in a http only cookie

-a demonstration version was deployed on the Render webservice. (https://modellopharus.onrender.com/)
+A demonstration version was deployed on the Render webservice. (https://modellopharus.onrender.com/)

 ![Tech Stack](images/techstack.png)